Carl C. Bell Memorial Award

 RESULTS:

-Submitted essays will be judged after the deadline on June 1, 2024.
+Submitted essays will be judged after the deadline of May 15, 2025.
 Please check this page and/or the IPS social media channels for winner updates in September.

 SUBMISSION GUIDELINES AND HOW TO ENTER: